KeenanSegenchuk/UptonAir/README.txt

-			to install dependencies, run the command "pip install -r requirements.txt" to run the server, run "python -m flask --app server run" you will need to install pgAdmin to use the postgre database to update data from dev environment, visit localhost:port/update in client:
+			to install dependencies, run the command "pip install -r requirements.txt" to run the server, run "python -m flask --app server run" you will need to install pgAdmin to use the postgre database to update data from dev workflow, visit localhost:3000/update in client:
 			to install dependencies, run the command "npm install" to run launch the client, run "npm start"